Ikaze-Murugo/murugo/SUPABASE_SETUP.md

 1. **Check if tables exist**: Go to Supabase Dashboard → Table Editor
 2. **Test the connection**: The Properties component will show database status
 3. **Verify data**: You should see 5 test properties from Rwanda
+4. **Test registration**: When you register a new user, it should automatically create a profile

 The infinite recursion error should be fixed, and the login/register should work properly now.